Labour Thanksgiving Day (勤労感謝の日): Two Holidays in One?

 Thanksgiving in Japan isn’t solely connected to the produce of the autumn harvest, it’s also a day of gratitude for the working people of Japan.
 So, how do these two meanings complement one another?

-In Japan, 23rd November is also known as Labour Thanksgiving Day (Kinra Kansha no Hi, 勤労感謝の日).
+In Japan, 23rd November is also known as Labour Thanksgiving Day (Kinro Kansha no Hi, 勤労感謝の日).
 Similarly to other thanksgiving days around the world, this public holiday is connected to the autumn harvest.
-However, Kinra Kansha no Hi has the added bonus of being a day dedicated to the workers and labourers that keep Japan’s cogs turning.
+However, Kinro Kansha no Hi has the added bonus of being a day dedicated to the workers and labourers that keep Japan’s cogs turning.
 Whilst on the surface these concepts may seem unrelated, after a brief time-hop, their connection becomes clear.

 The Origin, and Evolution, of Japan’s Thanksgiving